qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Once all parameters and options are set, you can test the connection by clicking on the **[Test Connect]** button.

+.. tip:: **Use estimated table metadata to speed up operations**

-**Note on :guilabel:`Use estimated table metadata`:** When initializing layers, various queries may be needed to establish the characteristics of the geometries stored in the database table.
-When this option is checked, these queries examine only a sample of the rows and use the table statistics, rather than the entire table.
+   When initializing layers, various queries may be needed to establish the characteristics of the geometries stored in the database table.
+When the :guilabel:`Use estimated table metadata` option is checked, these queries examine only a sample of the rows and use the table statistics, rather than the entire table.
 This can drastically speed up operations on large datasets, but may result in incorrect characterization of layers (eg. the feature count of filtered layers will not be accurately determined) and may even cause strange behaviour in case columns that are supposed to be unique actually are not.

 .. _vector_loading_postgis: